 First, we recommend upgrading your system packages after that install build-essential package which provides most of the common development packages for your system.

 $ sudo apt-get update && apt-get upgrade $ sudo apt-get install build-essential

 Also install some more required packages.

 $ sudo apt-get install libx11-dev flex bison libbison-dev m4 libfreetype6-dev

 2. Install Wine

-At writing time of this article debian packages for Wine 1.9.9 development release are not available.
+At writing time of this article Debian packages for Wine 2.0 stable release are not available.
 So you need to download wine source code and install on your system.
 Use below commands to download it.

 Configure wine using one of following command based on your system architecture.